mapmeld/crossword-arabic/README.md

 Make crossword puzzles in Arabic script (can be Arabic, Persian, Urdu, or other languages using Arabic script)

-Based on my earlier Unicode crossword https://github.com/mapmeld/crossword-unicode
+## Partly Deprecated: you can create old-style rtl crosswords with the Unicode crossword module https://github.com/mapmeld/crossword-unicode

 ### Problems with regular crosswords